MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-add-a-custom-action-as-a-response-to-a-mail-item.md

 ﻿---
-title: 'How to: Add a Custom Action as a Response to a Mail Item'
+title: 'Add a Custom Action as a Response to a Mail Item'
-TOCTitle: 'How to: Add a Custom Action as a Response to a Mail Item' ms:assetid: 99e8ba6b-9c47-4b10-968b-436b08d199ec ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424474(v=office.15) ms:contentKeyID: 55119870
+TOCTitle: 'Add a Custom Action as a Response to a Mail Item' ms:assetid: 99e8ba6b-9c47-4b10-968b-436b08d199ec ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424474(v=office.15) ms:contentKeyID: 55119870